 NHS tops survey of UK's most popular graduate employers

-As The Guardian UK 300 is published following a poll of more than 23,000 undergraduates studying at top universities, the most sought-after employer is revealed as the NHS.
+As the UK 300 is published following a poll of more than 23,000 undergraduates studying at top universities, the most sought-after employer is revealed as the NHS.

 It’s the second time in three years that students’ choices put NHS Graduate Schemes top of the list of organisations and companies to apply to, despite media headlines that public sector recruitment has been falling.

-Rob Farace of NHS Leadership Academy says: ‘We are delighted to top The Guardian UK 300 again for the second time in three years and at the same time are humbled by the affection and regard people have for the NHS and our graduate scheme.’
+Rob Farace of NHS Leadership Academy says: ‘We are delighted to top the UK 300 again for the second time in three years and at the same time are humbled by the affection and regard people have for the NHS and our graduate scheme.’

-NHS graduate management trainee Tom Lindley, whose profile is one of 30 featured in The Guardian UK 300, is still buzzing with enthusiasm for his job.
+NHS graduate management trainee Tom Lindley, whose profile is one of 30 featured in the UK 300, is still buzzing with enthusiasm for his job.
 After eight years in the NHS he says joining was the best decision he has ever made.

 ‘I love to see real, tangible differences resulting from my work and making a positive impact on patient experience,’ he says.
 The survey, conducted by international research firm trendence, indicates that students in their first and second years of study are also considering applying to the NHS on graduation, though that trend is mostly led by female students, rather than male.

 Students prepared to move overseas for the right job